JM24/CSCI17_Blog/Lab 6/lab6.md

 <img src="lab6_6.1.JPG" width="400">

-Using the Keybase app I encrypted a message that I am going to share with the user: crustacer24.
+In the Keybase app I encrypted a message using Saltpack that I am going to share with the user: crustacer24.

 ##### Task 2:

 <img src="lab6_6.2.JPG" width="400">

+I was able to decrypt the encrypted message that was sent.